sashahar/google_homepage/README.md

 # google_homepage
-My first web development endeavor
+This is my first web dev project.
+I will be following directions from http://www.theodinproject.com/web-development-101/html-css